 Swimming pool accidents can often be prevented through proper safety measures, but sometimes the worst does happen, and someone is seriously injured at the pool.
-The personal injury lawyers at Fireman Steinmetz Daya LLP are dedicated to representing accident victims and their families, and have over 110 years of cumulative experience litigating claims for compensation against private owners and municipalities.
+The personal injury lawyers at Fireman Daya & Company are dedicated to representing accident victims and their families, and have decades of cumulative experience litigating claims for compensation against private owners and municipalities.

 We offer free consultations for new clients.
 Whether a swimming pool accident claim arises at a private or public pool, our team of lawyers can review your situation and help you determine the best way to proceed.
 Our experience handling these types of claims can give you an advantage in your fight for compensation.

 Contact us online to make an appointment, or call our office at 416-967-9100.